By Lauren Nemeschansky M. S., Realtor & Accredited Home Staging Professional.

 Discard or pack away food items that you will not be eating over the next several months.
 The goal here is to show any buyer that you have “plenty of cabinet space.”

 6. Paint or spot paint old or dirty paint to spruce it up and make it look fresh, brighter and new.
-If repainting consider light, neutral and psychologically positive colors
+If repainting consider light, neutral and psychologically positive colors.
+Installing Arizona Business Tints greatly contributes to saving cash by deducting your electricity bills during cold and warm seasons.

 If you have some very dark colored walls, it may be helpful to paint them a light neutral color that reflects light and makes the room appear larger.
 However, one darker accent wall can make a room look larger and create a “focal point.”
 Consider using neutral colors taken from nature that tend to promote a “positive” and “soothing” emotion.
 At the very least spot paint the fingerprints and any chips or scratches.
 While the kid’s “growth chart” or scribble marks and stickers on the doors may be cute to you, they wont impress a buyer so remove and paint over them.
 Painting is one of the least expensive and most cost effective improvements that any home owner or home seller can do.
 Paint it yourself if you have the time and are the handy sort.
 There are many great online videos that will teach you to paint and most paint departments will walk you through the job.
 If you need to hire someone then be sure to interview several professional handymen and painters and get estimates.
 Painting by a professional does not cost much compared to the increased profit and shorter time on the market that a well needed but inexpensive paint job will provide.